Call for Submissions for Issue 4.2 Now Open!

 Sadly, we cannot accept:

-- All work must be prefaced with an abstract of no more than a 100 words and a minimum of 3 keywords (e.g. Marxism, Painting, Walter Benjamin)
+- All work must be prefaced with an abstract of no more than a 100 words and 6 - 8 keywords (e.g. Marxism, Painting, Walter Benjamin).

 - Work must be original, copyright of the author and not have been published elsewhere (including in full on personal blogs).
-If the work is re-published then previous publication in JAWS must be cited.
-We do accept work previously submitted for academic assessment
+We do accept work previously submitted for academic assessment.

-- Submissions to JAWS are subject to peer review and may be edited for length and clarity.
+- Submissions to JAWS are subject to a double blind peer review process.
+Please see below for more details.

 Sadly, we cannot accept: